Porphyrius the Charioteer: Career

-Origins and sources

-What little is known of Porphyrius and his history derives from the text on two statuary bases, and ancient copies of the text on five others, whose originals are now lost.
-The copies became part of the collection of epigrams, prose and poetry known as the Greek anthology.
-The Chronicle of John Malalas offers a different version of the text, presumed to be less reliable.
+The incised Greek text on these two statuary bases, and ancient copies of the text on five others became part of the collection of epigrams, prose and poetry known as the Greek anthology.
+The Chronicle of John Malalas offers a different version of the text, presumed less reliable.

 Porphyrius was born in Libya in 480 AD, the son of a certain Calchas, and brought up in Constantinople.
 He started his career quite young, in his early adolescence, and "he often changed factions and horses".
 In his later career, he adopted the name Porphyrius Calliopas.

-The two surviving sculpted plinths were awarded early in Porphyrius' career.
-They are the second and fourth in an attested total of seven, each of which would originally have supported a bronze portrait statue of Porphyrius.
+The two surviving sculpted plinths from the hippodrome at Constantinople were awarded to Porphyrius early in his career.
+They are the second and fourth in an attested series of seven, each of which would originally have supported a bronze portrait statue of Porphyrius.
 The incised legends on the surviving plinths, and the copies that were made from the lost plinths when still in situ, provide a biography.
 The two plinths have much imagery in common.
-Cameron sees a similarity between their iconography and that of the Obelisk of Theodosius plinth, one side of which shows the emperor, surrounded by his court in uniform rows, using the same confronting gesture as Porphyrius, as if to offer the viewer a winner's wreath; the other faces of the Theodosius plinth show ranks of submissive barbarians, vanquished enemies, an illustration of the race itself, and a performance by musicians and dancers.
-Porphyrius' plinths are around 7 feet high, with cartouches of Greek text and high relief, stylised portrayals of Tyches, and the charioteer's factional supporters.
-Porphyrius himself stands in triumphant posture in his quadriga (four horse chariot), acknowledging his victory and the adoration of his supporters.
+Cameron observes a similarity between their iconography and that of the Obelisk of Theodosius plinth, one side of which shows the emperor, surrounded by his court in uniform rows, using the same confronting gesture as Porphyrius, as if to offer the viewer a winner's wreath; the other faces of the Theodosius plinth show ranks of submissive barbarians, vanquished enemies, an illustration of the race itself, and a performance by musicians and dancers.
+Porphyrius' plinths are around 7 feet high, with cartouches of Greek text and stylised portrayals in high relief of Tyches, and the charioteer's factional supporters.
+Porphyrius himself stands in triumphant posture in his quadriga (four horse chariot), acknowledging his own victory and the adoration of his supporters.
 Cameron describes the figures as static, "stiff and ungainly", having no reference to the naturalistic imagery from the classical past.
 Porphyrius is the youngest known charioteer to have been honoured with monuments during his lifetime by both the Greens and the Blues - the two major, usually opposed factions - with the emperor's approval.
 Traditionally a charioteer would have a statue or other monument built after his retirement or death.

-Porphyrius is described in his inscriptions as the best charioteer of his time; and as the only charioteer known to have won the diversium twice in one day; however, Epigram 374 claims that the charioteer Constantine won 25 races in the morning, 21 of them by diversium.
-In a diversium, a winning charioteer won twice over, driving the horse team he had only just defeated; this was a clear demonstration of the driver's skill.
-His most notable chariot-racing accomplishments were in the Hippodrome in Constantinople;
+Porphyrius is described in his inscriptions as the best charioteer of his time; and as the only charioteer known to have won the diversium twice in one day.
+In a diversium, a winning charioteer won twice over, by driving to victory the horse team of an opponent he had only just defeated; a clear demonstration of the driver's skill.
+While Byzantine chariot racing was clearly based on Roman precedent in most respects, the diversium was entirely Byzantine.